OAuth authorization server for MCP servers

 Step 2: Implement resource metadata discovery

-Section titled “Step 2: Implement resource metadata discovery”Once you have added your MCP server in the Scalekit dashboard, you will be presented with the protected resource metadata information that you can use to serve the .well-known/oauth-protected-resource
+Section titled “Step 2: Implement resource metadata discovery”Once you have added your MCP server in the Scalekit dashboard, you will be presented with the protected resource metadata information that you can copy directly from the Scalekit Dashboard and implement in your MCP Server.

 MCP clients discover your authorization server through the OAuth 2.0 protected resource metadata endpoint.